Types of Aid

 There are five different groups of aid offered at Gordon State College.
 Click on the tabs below to explore all the options available to eligible students.

-What is a loan?
 A loan is money borrowed from a commercial lender, a governmental agency, or a postsecondary school that must be repaid, which includes the amount borrowed plus interest, a service-cancelable loan will not have to be repaid.
 Be smart and borrow only what is needed for your educational expenses.

 Federal Stafford Loan